melt-workshop/melt-workshop.github.io/_pages/about.md

 ### Venue

-The MELT workshop will co-located with COLM 2025, in Montreal, Canada.
+The MELT workshop will be co-located with COLM 2025, in Montreal, Canada.
 The exact room information will will be announced closer to the event date.

 - **When:** October 10, 2025
 - **Where:** Palais des Congrès, Montreal, Canada